enso-org/enso/doc/design/type-system/type-discipline.md

   + `a` is a _member_ of the set
 - Monadic Contexts and monad-bind vs. let.
 How do we determine it?
 Consider list monad, but also `in`.
+- What are the variance relationships of tyvars in functions and types?
+This is relevant due to row containment.

 # Steps